hexobandit/knowledge-db/kind-cluster.md

 Error from server (Forbidden): deployments.apps is forbidden: User "system:serviceaccount:open:default" cannot list resource "deployments" in API group "apps" in the namespace "open"
 ```

+By default, kubectl will attempt to use the default service account in /var/run/secrets/kubernetes.io/serviceaccount

+Another fun way to see what you can do:

+    kubectl auth can-i create pods

 ## More Than One Cluster?
 See all existting clusters